dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/capture-vision-router/single-file-processing.md

 **Return Value**

-Returns a pointer to a `CCapturedResultArray` object containing the captured results.
+Returns a pointer to a `CCapturedResult` object containing the captured items.

 **Code Snippet**